hvesalai/emacs-scala-mode/README.md

          yield i
 ```

-When the variable is set to *nil*, the same will be as:
+When the variable is set to *nil*, the same will be indented as:

 ```
 val x = if (kala)